TrainWithShubham/90DaysOfDevOps/2026/day-41/day-41-triggers.md

 # Day 41 – Triggers & Matrix Builds

-## Task
-Your pipeline runs on push.
-Today you learn **every way to trigger a workflow** and how to run jobs across multiple environments at once.

----

-## Expected Output
-- New workflow files in your `github-actions-practice` repo
-- A markdown file: `day-41-triggers.md`

----

-## Challenge Tasks

 ### Task 1: Trigger on Pull Request
 1. Create `.github/workflows/pr-check.yml`
 2. Trigger it only when a pull request is **opened or updated** against `main`